 Distributions Before Age 59%.
-If you are under the age of 59% and take a distribution, the distribution is commonly referred to as an early distribution.
-Early distributions that are included in gross income are also subject to a 10% early distribution penalty tax unless the distribution is taken before you have been a SIMPLE participant for two years, in which case the penalty amount is increased to 25%.
-The two-year waiting period begins on the first day you participate in your employer's SIMPLE IRA plan.
-If, however, you are eligible for one of the following exceptions to the early distribution penalty, as defined by the Code, regulations, and other applicable guidance, you will be exempt from the additional penalty tax.
+If you are under the age of 591⁄2 and take a distribution, the distribution is commonly referred to as an early distribution.
+Early distributions that are included in gross income are also subject to a 10% early distribution penalty tax unless you are eligible for one of the following exceptions to the early distribution penalty as defined by the Code, regulations, and other applicable guidance.

 - You have unreimbursed medical expenses that are more than the applicable percentage of your adjusted gross income and provided certain other conditions apply. - You are unemployed and receive federal or state unemployment benefits for 12 consecutive weeks, or would have if not selfemployed, and you receive the distribution (during that tax year or the succeeding tax year) in an amount that does not exceed the amount you paid during the distribution year for medical insurance for yourself, your spouse, and your dependents. - You are disabled. - The distribution is part of a series of substantially equal periodic payments. - The distributions are not more than the qualified higher education expenses of you, your spouse, or the children or grandchildren of you or your spouse. - The distribution, of up to a \$10,000 lifetime limit, is used within 120 days of withdrawal to buy or build a home that will be a principal residence for a qualified first-time homebuyer.
-Adjustments to the lifetime limit amount may be authorized by the federal government. - The distribution is due to an IRS levy on the IRA. - The distribution is a special purpose, distribution which includes qualified reservist distributions, qualified birth or adoption distributions, qualified disaster recovery distributions, terminally ill individual distributions, emergency personal expense distributions, and domestic abuse victim distributions.
+Adjustments to the lifetime limit amount may be authorized by the federal government. - The distribution is due to an IRS levy on the IRA. - The distribution is a special purpose distribution, which includes qualified reservist distributions, qualified birth or adoption distributions, qualified disaster recovery distributions, terminally ill individual distributions, emergency personal expense distributions, and domestic abuse victim distributions.